patricklindner/unsecured_webapp/HTTP-Sniffing.md

 ## Setup

 In order to inspect network traffic, we will use Wireshark.
 Download and install it on your machine (installed on Kali already).
 See their [website](https://www.wireshark.org/download.html) for installation instructions.
 In order to listen to the traffic between the web application and your browser, run it as administrator and select the network loop back interface named `lo`.
-Type `http` in the filter bar, and access the web application at http://localhost/login via the browser.
+Type `http` in the filter bar, and access the web application at http://localhost:8080/login via the browser.
 You should now be able to see multiple packets, which are exchanged between the browser and the web application.
 Since the connection is not encrypted, we can see the content of each package.
+In order to maintain a clear overview, all captured packages can be deleted from wireshark's overview.
+Therefore, click the green `Restart Current Capture` Button in the Wireshark toolbar.

 ## Usage

-### Reading data
+### Stealing Passwords

+When HTTP traffic is not encrypted, it is very easy for attackers to steal a password during the login process.
+In the following steps, we will emulate such attack.

-In order to simulate attacks connect in the browsers to the web application at http://localhost:8080/login.
-Login using user `joe` and password `s3cret`.
+1. Connect the browsers to the web application at http://localhost:8080/login.
+Login with the user `joe` and the password `s3cret`.
 You should be logged in now and see the secured content of the web application.

-In Wireshark, find the package with the info `POST /login HTTP/1.1`.
+2. In Wireshark, find the package with the info `POST /login HTTP/1.1`.
 This is the HTTP post request which transmits the username and the password to the server.
 In the background, the server checks the validity of the credentials, and creates a new session for the browser.
-Click the package and find the HTML Form URL Encoded entry at the left bottom panel.
+Click the package and find the `HTML Form URL Encoded` entry at the left bottom panel.
 You should now be able to see the credentials, you inserted in the browser.

 A potential attacker could use that information to login in to-, and control the, the victim's account.

 _Since this method is very basic, most modern web application are protected against that by not transmitting the clear text, but an encrypted version of the password._

-Explore additional information by sending requests through the browser and analyzing the captured data in Wireshark.
-For example, attempt to transmit a confidential piece of information while logged in, noting that this data is also sent in plain text.
-Despite the user's expectation of security while being logged in, it's important to test whether the transmitted data remains secure and unreadable in the event of unauthorized interception or sniffing.
+[//]: # (Explore additional information by sending requests through the browser and analyzing the captured data in Wireshark.
+For)

+[//]: # (example, attempt to transmit a confidential piece of information while logged in, noting that this data is also sent in)

+[//]: # (plain text.
+Despite the user's expectation of security while being logged in, it's important to test whether the)

+[//]: # (transmitted data remains secure and unreadable in the event of unauthorized interception or sniffing.)

 ### Session Hijacking